Local Invariant Structures in the Dynamics of Capillary Water Jet: Paradifferential Propagator and Twisted Duhamel Formula

-The local well-posedness for the water jet system is already established in \cite{HK2023} and \cite{Yang2024}, but we need a more delicate proof of it using Theorem \ref{Fundamental} to pass to global-in-time result.
+The local well-posedness for the water jet system is already established in \cite{HK2023} and \cite{Yang2024}, based on which we can expect this global well-posedness result, since the solution is governed by linear equation when it exits the ball $\|u\|_{H^{s_0}_x}\leq 4\delta_0$.
+Here we apply a more delicate argument using Theorem \ref{Fundamental} to obtain the global-in-time result.
 The proof will occupy the rest of this subsection.